Ivyratermgwangqa/Ivyratermgwangqa/README.md

 ## 👩‍💻 **Who Am I?**

 I'm not just a student at Sol Plaatje University; I'm on a thrilling odyssey pursuing a BSc in Mathematical and Computer Sciences.
-My journey takes an extra exciting turn with my enrollment in the [ALX Software Engineering Program](https://tech.alxafrica.com/software-engineering-programme-johannesburg), where I'm not just learning but crafting the future of software development.
+My journey takes an extra exciting turn with my enrollment in the [Software Engineering Program](https://tech.alxafrica.com/software-engineering-programme-johannesburg), where I'm not just learning but crafting the future of software development.

 ## 💡 **My Skills**